 Dhyana means contemplation and is an internal yoga practice producing a state of tranquility and pure consciousness and bliss.

 Mudra Yoga – the Science of Gesture of the hands and fingers

-In Yoga, Mudras are used together with Pranayam (yogic breathing exercises) to stimulate different parts of the body and affect the flow of Prana (vital energie) and reflexes it to the brain.
+In Yoga, Mudras are used together with Pranayama (yogic breathing exercises) to stimulate different parts of the body and affect the flow of Prana (vital energy) in the body.
 Mudras are instruments to prepare the mind for meditation.
-By this gestures we can talk to the body and mind.
+By these gestures we can talk to the body and mind.
 In Vedic Valley you can experience and study about secret Mudras with our Master.

-Master Anand learned from recognized Yogis and Ascetics in the Himalayas the traditional education and intense practice and realization of Yoga, Mudra and Meditation.
-In Gangotri he studied Bandha, Yoga Nidra and Shatkarma practices.
+Master Anand learned the traditional education and intense practice and realization of Yoga, Mudra and Meditation from recognized Yogis and Ascetics in the Himalayas.
+He studied Bandha, Yoga Nidra and Shatkarma practices in Gangotri, the holy place where the Ganga river originates.
 He began to teach in 1996 in Rishikesh and continues since 2005 in Austria (from May to Sept. at SPA-Hotel Rogner Bad Blumau) and Goa (Oct.-Apr.)